Nehemiah 5 – The Work Is Threatened Internally

 ii.
 Nehemiah’s money problems were different; they were money problems among the people that harmed the unity among the people of God.

 b.
-Let us get grain for them, that we may eat: People had money problems because they worked hard on the walls and did not spend the same time on providing for the needs of their household.
+Let us get grain, that we may eat: People had money problems because they worked hard on the walls and did not spend the same time on providing for the needs of their household.

 i.
 If you want to spend much time directly ministering to the needs of God’s people and in spreading the gospel, in most cases it will affect your ability to provide.
 Ministry takes time, and time spent on ministry is time you aren’t making money.
 If one gets to the place where the ministry is your way of making a living, one should be used to not making a lot of money – or the transition will be rather difficult.